xuanngo2001/cust-live-deb/scripts/repository/inst-min-con-firmware/inst-min-con-firmware.sh.log.md

 * >>>>>>>>> Running inst-min-con-firmware.sh ...
   * After this operation, 881 kB of additional disk space will be used.
   * After this operation, 162 kB of additional disk space will be used.
-  * After this operation, 9,686 kB of additional disk space will be used.
+  * After this operation, 10.1 MB of additional disk space will be used.
   * After this operation, 446 kB of additional disk space will be used.
   * After this operation, 3,304 kB of additional disk space will be used.
   * After this operation, 15.5 MB of additional disk space will be used.